-- Patients with respiratory or suspected COVID symptoms are immediately shown to a private room in a separate part of the ED
+- Patients with respiratory or suspected COVID symptoms are immediately shown to a private room in a separate part of our EDs

-- Most visitors to our hospitals are still restricted to further reduce the risk of viral spread.
+- Visitors to our hospitals are restricted to further reduce the risk of viral spread

 Increased hospital sanitation